axibase/atsd-use-cases/research/workshop/technical-writing.md

 ### Commas

 Commas can create ambiguous sentences when two clauses of one sentence contain different actors.
-Similar to the ambiguity descibed by the [Pronouns](#pronouns) section, commas may create more problems than solutions.
+Similar to the ambiguity described by the [Pronouns](#pronouns) section, commas may create more problems than solutions.

 Do not use: